devWhizz/MemoryLane/README.md

 ![Static Badge](https://img.shields.io/badge/Key_File-SearchView-blue)

-This fragment allows the user to browse all of their stored memories by typing keywords into the search field.
+This view allows the user to browse all of their stored memories by typing keywords into the search field.
 Search results appear in a list adapting to the input query.

 <br>

 ![Static Badge](https://img.shields.io/badge/Key_File-MemoryDetailView-blue)

-This fragment displays detailed information about a specific memory.
+This view displays detailed information about a specific memory.
 It is used to view memory details such as the title, descrioption, cover and gallery images, date and location displayed on Google Maps.
 The user has the opttion to share, edit, delete and favorize the memory on this view.

 <br>

 ![Static Badge](https://img.shields.io/badge/Key_File-ProfileView-blue)

-This fragment provides users with their profile and app settings.
+This view provides users with their profile and app settings.
 It includes options to toggle Dark Mode, and change the user profile picture and name.

 <br>